willGraham01/PiranhasHalfyord/characters/shufharz-gra-yamarz.md

 She has not had much interaction or care for the staff at the Ordo Magicae, but notes that Jenessa has been particularly helpful both with past and present investigations.
 Groubun she has only really interacted with once, in his new role as acting Ordinator.
 Shufharz despises interacting with Faire due to his insistence on being an expert in many things that he isn't.
-Shufharz is naturally disliking of the Shattered Teeth, as it goes against her philosophy of working hard to improve one's station.
+Shufharz is naturally disliking of the Piranhas, as it goes against her philosophy of working hard to improve one's station.
 However, she knows that Carlton is not to be underestimated and is very resourceful.

 ## Stat Block